AdmiralLuckytiger/refitui/README.md

 4. Users can press __CTRL+Q__ to exit the text viewer.

+5. User can edit the file typing with the keyboard.

+## TO-DO LIst
+- [x] Basic setup and functionality of the command line tool

+- [ ] Change header

+- [x] Add description for the command line tool with structopt

+- [ ] Add functionality of writing

 ---

 > This is my personal implementation of the Text viewer project presented on "Practical System Programming for Rust Developers" form Packt editorial.